-- What programming language is being used for the application? - What driver is used to connect the application to the database? - Is the application team available for verification testing and potentially necessary modifications? - How many database environments (e.g., dev, performance test, production staging, DR replicas) have to be instantiated as part of the migration? - What are the HA requirements (99%, 99.5%, 99.9%, or 99.99%) and geo-redundancy requirements, and how are they met today?
+- What programming language is being used for the application? - What driver is used to connect the application to the database? - Is the application team available for verification testing and potentially necessary modifications? - How many database environments (e.g., dev, performance test, production staging, DR replicas, etc) have to be instantiated as part of the migration? - What are the HA requirements (99%, 99.5%, 99.9%, or 99.99%) and geo-redundancy requirements, and how are they met today?

-The EDB Compatibility Assessment Tool generates high-level assessment reports and estimates the Compatibility Class (very easy, easy, medium, hard, custom).
+ECAT generates high-level assessment reports and estimates the Compatibility Class (very easy, easy, medium, hard, custom).

-The Compatibility Classes are defined as follows:
+The Compatibility Classes are defined as follows

-- Very Easy: No conversion at all/no incompatible code objects - Easy: Minor changes/automatic repair through Migration Portal or known, simple workarounds - Medium: Moderate conversions need to be applied - Hard: New design, development and testing needed - Very Hard: Complete rewrite of application, database features (e.g., Apex, Forms) and more that may not be worthwhile targets for a migration effort
+- Very Easy: No conversion at all/No incompatible code objects - Easy: Minor changes/Automatic repair through Migration Portal or known, simple workarounds. - Medium: Moderate conversions need to be applied. - Hard: New design, development and testing needed - Very Hard: Complete rewrite of application, db features etc (Eg: Apex, Forms) that may not be worthwhile targets for a migration effort

-Each summary line is supported with a detailed explanation.
+Each summary line is supported with a detailed explanation

-- A detailed report shows the output of the Compatibility Assessment produced for each application. - The report lists the names of the incompatible Oracle features discovered in the analysis. - For each incompatible feature, it highlights the number of occurrences of each feature encountered (used within the estimation calculations).
+- Detailed Report showing the output of the Compatibility Assessment produced for each application. - The report lists the names of the incompatible Oracle features discovered in the analysis. - For each incompatible feature, it highlights the number of occurrences of each feature encountered (used within the estimation calcs).